Coming soon! Pop-up Barbershop on Dec. 2 – check back for details!

-Waubonsee Community College has partnered with Triton College to provide resources and services for male students of color.
+Waubonsee Community College has partnered with Triton College to provide resources and services for male students of color (those who may identify as Asian/Pacific Islander, Black/African, Arab/Middle Eastern, Latino, and/or Native/Indigenous heritage).
 The Transforming and Inspiring Undergraduate Men Pursuing Higher Education (TRIUMPH) Program empowers students by providing academic, personal and professional support through mentoring and other services.
 The goal is to help male students of color realize and understand their potential and goals despite perceived social and cultural barriers.
 Student are invited to workshops that discuss topics such as time management, conflict resolution, financial literacy and much more.

 TRIUMPH (Transforming and Inspiring Undergraduate Men Pursuing Higher Education) program is a minority male retention program, designed to increase the number of minority males graduating from college by providing increased student services, academic support, service learning projects, community service projects and mentoring.